How Watched-Folder Auto-Delivery Works on MangaSendr (2026 Guide)

 Auto-delivery is two separate things working together:

 You enable auto-delivery on a per-device basis.
-Every Kindle you've registered has an "Auto-deliver new chapters" checkbox in its device settings.
+Every Kindle you've registered has an "Auto-deliver new files" checkbox in its device settings.
 By default it's on for new devices.

 Multi-device fan-out